 They regularly post updates on when they’re hosting a new tournament.

 For right now, they only have their tournaments streaming through Twitch.

 This is only a small sampling of the games played within esports.

-Streaming really is the best way to follow esports tournaments no matter which game you choose to follow.
+Streaming really is the best way to follow esports tournaments, no matter which game you follow.

 Esports is quickly becoming the sport of the world.

 With its ability to be so inclusive of every type of person and nationality it’s gaining a large fanbase quickly.

 Its greatest strength is their ability to be watched anywhere in the world.
 As long as someone has basic internet, they can view and cheer during these massive esports tournaments.